-1.10 Capital Gains timing of contracts - be careful of the timing;

-For CGT purposes, acquisition and disposal of a CGT asset by contract takes place when the contract is "made."
-For example if an offer is made and accepted on the 10th June 2022 but is conditional as to finance approval and that finance is not approved until say the 10th July 2022, despite Settlement of the transaction not occurring s until say the 31st July 2022, the contract is deemed to have been "made" on the 10^{th} June 2022.
-The practical consequence for the Seller is that the disposal is deemed to have taken place in the 2022 financial year and not the 2023 financial year.
+1.10 Capital Gains timing of contracts - be careful of the timing; brought forward from last year is not approved until say the 10th July 2023, despite the Settlement of the transaction not occurring s until say the 31st July 2023, the Contract is deemed to have been "made" on the 10th June 2023.
+The practical consequence for the Seller is that the disposal (taxing event) is deemed to have taken place in the 2023 financial year and not the 2024 financial year. (and the sting is that tax is payable 12 months earlier than otherwise.)